Sound Insulation Guide overview

 Why the Guide matters for the ExAC

-The Guide opens with basic concepts, then sets out a four-step design approach, then splits into two large parts (airborne sources and impact sources), and finishes with an appendix of construction drawings.
+The Guide opens with basic concepts, sets out a four-step design approach, splits into two large parts (airborne sources and impact sources), and finishes with an appendix of construction drawings.

 SectionWhat it coversWhy it matters on the ExAC

 Basic Concepts Introduces flanking versus direct transmission, the STC and IIC ratings, and the Apparent STC and Apparent IIC ratings that include flanking.
-Separate concepts for airborne sources, impact sources, and impact transmission on joist floors.
-Provides the vocabulary that appears in scenario questions about acoustic performance.
+Covers separate concepts for airborne sources, impact sources, and impact transmission on joist floors.
+Provides the vocabulary that appears in scenario questions about acoustic performance of wood-frame assemblies.

 Sound from Airborne Sources Vertical flanking, horizontal flanking, and flanking between row housing units, with tables of design changes that control each.
-Emphasizes the dominant wall/floor junction path and the effect of toppings.
-Background for any Section 3 detailing question about apartment-to-apartment privacy.
+Emphasizes the dominant wall/floor junction path and the effect of toppings and wall type.
+Background for any Section 3 detailing question about apartment-to-apartment privacy in a multi-unit wood-frame project.

 Sound from Impact Sources Same room-pair geometries as the airborne part, applied to footsteps and other impact sources.
 Adds the effect of floor coverings and toppings on Apparent IIC.
+Shows how mass and isolation interact differently for impact versus airborne.
 Background for footstep-noise scenarios in multi-family residential, especially the apartment-above-apartment case.

-Appendix, Construction drawings Annotated wall and floor sections for the cases analyzed in the research, plus a list of technical references.
+Appendix: Construction drawings Annotated wall and floor sections for the cases analyzed in the research, plus a list of technical references and supporting data tables.
 Useful as a visual reference.
-The drawings show the kinds of details an exam question might use as a visual.
+The drawings show the kinds of details an exam question might present as a visual, so seeing them now trains pattern recognition.

 If your study time is short, read Basic Concepts in full, learn the four design steps, then skim the airborne and impact parts to recognize the dominant flanking path for each room-pair geometry.
-The detailed tables are reference material.
+The detailed tables are reference material you can return to during project work.

 Key Sound Insulation Guide terms every ExAC candidate should know